hmcts/draft-store/README.md

 of compromise](https://www.ncsc.gov.uk/guidance/design-principles-reducing-impact-compromise).
 The current API allows for both client to _optionally_ supply an encryption key.
 This optionality will be revoked in the future to ensure all partially completed form data being stored by service teams is encrypted per user.

-For this reason, version 2 of the draft-store API is also now deprecated and will be removed on 31st January 2018.

 ## Getting Started